Battlefield: Bad Company: Story

-Serdar reluctantly directs them to Serdaristan's military nexus, where the helicopter is used to destroy an oil refinery and the country's internet service station.
-After a long flight, the helicopter is shot down by a black Ka-52 helicopter in Russia.
-Preston wakes up alone and, with help from Mike-One-Juliet, is reunited with his squad at a monastery.
-Serdar, however, is captured, and the squad saves him from execution by the Legionnaires.
-Escaping in a boat, they leave Serdar on a small, isolated island as the exile he was seeking and arrive in Sadiz, a city under construction somewhere on the Caspian Sea.
-On the beach, the squad spots the ship they saw earlier in Serdaristan.
-Advancing past resistance, they learn that the U.S. Army is also mounting an offensive there and fear competition for the gold.
+Serdar directs them to Serdaristan's military nexus, where they destroy an oil refinery and the country's internet service station.
+Afterwards, their helicopter is shot down by a Ka-52 personally operated by The Legionnaire, and they crash land in Russia.
+Preston wakes up alone and, with help from Mike-One-Juliet, reunites with the squad at a monastery, although Serdar has been captured.
+They then move to rescue Serdar, and manage to save him from being executed by the Legionnaires.
+Escaping in a boat, they leave Serdar on a small, isolated island and arrive in Sadiz, a city under construction somewhere in the Caspian Sea, where they spot the same ship they saw in Serdaristan.
+Fighting their way through enemy lines, they learn that the U.S. Army is also mounting an offensive and fear competition for the gold.
 They then make a deal to share some of the gold with Mike-One-Juliet in exchange for mission support.

-After slowing down the U.S. Army's offensive by blowing up two bridges, the squad reaches a gold-filled garage but is attacked by the Legionnaire in his personal Ka-52, the same helicopter from before.
+After slowing the U.S. Army's offensive by destroying two bridges, the squad reaches a gold-filled garage but are once again attacked by the Legionnaire in his personal Ka-52.
 Preston manages to shoot down The Legionnaire, and the squad returns to the gold, only to find the U.S. Army loading it into supply trucks.
-Presuming defeat, they are spotted by a commanding officer.
-Redford convinces him that they are Army operatives, and the officer orders them to take a truck of the gold and join the convoy.
-The squad happily obliges but sneak out of the convoy with their truck while acclaiming their intentions to spend the gold, with Sweetwater intending to pay for his post-graduate study, Haggard wanting to build a monster truck he calls "the Truckasaurus Rex", and Redford wanting to retire and go fishing.
-Meanwhile, at the Ka-52 crash site, The Legionnaire rises from the burning wreckage, seemingly unhurt, with a vengeful expression.
+Dejected, the squad prepare to leave, but they are spotted by an army officer; Preston and Redford convince him that they are part of the unit, and the officer orders them to take a truck of the gold and join the convoy.
+The squad obliges, but sneak away from the convoy with their truck while celebrating their plans to spend the gold.
+Meanwhile, The Legionnaire emerges from the burning wreckage of his helicopter unscathed.